biati-digital/nova-text-tools/README.md

 #### Filter lines that DO NOT contain certain text:

-To match lines that do not contain some text, when calling the command (for example "Keep Lines Matching...") we just need start our query with a `!` so if we enter `!gmail.com` we are basically saying keep only lines that do not contain `gmail.com`
+To match lines that do not contain some text, when calling the command (for example "Filter Lines Matching...") we just need start our query with a `!` so if we enter `!gmail.com` we are basically saying keep only lines that do not contain `gmail.com`

 ```
 marquardt.gudrun@gmail.com